Anesthesiology Update 2026

 $350

 All attendees of Anesthesiology Update 2026 will be provided with an online syllabus.
-All sessions of the core course will be recorded as they are live streamed and placed in the online course video library, so that registrants can review them at their convenience.
-The video library will be available to all registrants for 60 days after the conclusion of the course.
+All sessions of the course will be recorded as they are live streamed and placed in the online course video library, so that registrants can review them at their convenience.
+The video library will be available to all registrants for 6 months after the conclusion of the course.

 For our in-person attendees, continental breakfast will be offered each morning and coffee and snacks will be available during morning and afternoon breaks.
-On the afternoon of Monday, May 4, in-person attendees are invited to a luncheon to meet and network with faculty and colleagues.
+On the afternoon of Monday, May 4, in-person attendees are invited to a welcome reception to meet and network with faculty and colleagues.

 Accreditation